 Lack of sufficient capital is a pain area that most small companies face in the initial years of their establishment.
 Without enough funds, your business strategies may suffer as it limits the ability to take risks.
 One way to deal with the issue is to recognize potential funding options like a small business loan, angel investor, venture capitalist, etc.

 Another way out is to bootstrap.
 You can outsource some of the work or opt for a shared office space to reduce expenses.

 Managing, or to be more precise, ensuring a consistent flow of cash is something that small companies often have to deal with.
 There may be several reasons why you face cash flow issues, including debts and late payments.
 With an online payment / invoicing solution it will be easier for you to bill customers in a seamless manner and ensure that cash flows consistently.
 While buying products and services try and negotiate a longer credit period.

-Finding an appropriate office space is a key challenge for small companies.
+Finding an appropriate office space is one of the major problems for small businesses.
 The biggest of all hurdles is created, of course, by funds, or rather the lack of it.
 With the number of small businesses increasing exponentially over the past few years, the demand for office spaces in prime locations is on a constant rise.

 If you are to look for an affordable solution, a shared office will be much cheaper than leasing a property.
-For instance, if you want to set up your office near metro station in Gurgaon, a shared office will be a less expensive option in comparison to a stand-alone office for rent in Gurgaon.
+For instance, if you want to set up your office near metro station in Noida, a shared office will be a less expensive option in comparison to a stand-alone office for rent in Noida.

 Hiring and retaining talent is a cause of constant worry for any small company.
 Given that you are low on budget and not yet a brand name, attracting skilled people may be difficult.
 Convenience and connectivity of workspace is an important criterion for candidates.
 Here, once again, coworking spaces can come to your rescue.